Leaf v International Galleries: Judgment

+The case was addressed at first instance at Westminster County Court (now Central London County Court).

-Denning LJ held that Mr Leaf was barred because too much time had lapsed.
+On appeal, Denning LJ held that Mr Leaf was barred because too much time had lapsed.
 He held that in the event of lapse of too much time between the making of the contract and the decision to rescind, the right to rescind is lost.
 He held there was a mistake about the quality of the subject matter because both parties believed the picture to be a Constable, and that mistake was fundamental.
 But it was not enough to void the contract, because there was no mistake about the essential subject matter (a painting).
 The painter's identity was a term of the contract, which could either be classified as a condition (breach of which allows termination of the contract) or a warranty (which allows damages only).
-Here the painter's identity was a condition, but after hanging it in one's house for five years it is far too late to reject the painting for breach of condition.
+Here the painter's identity was a condition, but after hanging it in one's house for five years it was far too late to reject the painting for breach of condition.

 The question is whether the plaintiff is entitled to rescind the contract on the ground that the painting in question was not painted by Constable.
 I emphasize that it is a claim to rescind only: there is no claim in this action for damages for breach of condition or breach of warranty.
 The claim is simply one for rescission.
 At a very late stage before the county court judge counsel did ask for leave to amend by claiming damages for breach of warranty, but it was not allowed.
 No claim for damages is before us at all.
 The only question is whether the plaintiff is entitled to rescind.

 The way in which the case is put by Mr. Weitzman, on behalf of the plaintiff, is this: he says that this was an innocent misrepresentation and that in equity he is, or should be, entitled to claim rescission even of an executed contract of sale on that account.
 He points out that the judge has found that it is quite possible to restore the parties to their original position.
 It can be done by simply handing back the picture to the defendants.

 In my opinion, this case is to be decided according to the well known principles applicable to the sale of goods.
 This was a contract for the sale of goods.
 There was a mistake about the quality of the subject-matter, because both parties believed the picture to be a Constable; and that mistake was in one sense essential or fundamental.
 But such a mistake does not avoid the contract: there was no mistake at all about the subject-matter of the sale.
 It was a specific picture, "Salisbury Cathedral."
 The parties were agreed in the same terms on the same subject-matter, and that is sufficient to make a contract: see Solle v Butcher.